JacobN-dev/SimpleVisualsC/README.md

-# Heavly work in progress
+# Work in progress
+Program for visuals u can use for creating a easly see trough app in console